mangpo/greenthumb/documentation/new-isa.md

   #:get (lambda (state arg) (vector-ref (progstate-regs state) arg))
   #:set (lambda (state arg val) (vector-set! (progstate-regs state) arg val)))
 ```
-Since there are multiple elements of type register, the get and set functions take in a program state and an additional argument indicating which register it should reference.
+Since there are multiple elements of type register, the get and set functions take in a program state and an additional argument `arg` indicating which register it should reference.
 This additional argument is coming from operands in an instruction.

 We use `#:min` and `#:max` for elements that do not take all values of the defined bitwidth.
 For example, if our program state includes a flag that only takes value 0 and 1, we can use `#:min` and `#:max` for such type of element.
-See `arm` for an example.

 These get and set functions are used for many tasks in the stochastic and enumerative search such as interpreting an instruction backward, updating liveness forward and backward, obtaining valid instruction operands, and obtaining value instructions.

 <a name="step1.4"></a>

-**Step 1.4: instruction operand type**
+**Step 1.4: instruction operand type.**
 Next, we must define operand types of instructions.
 In particular, we have to tell GreenThumb which values the stochastic and enumerative superoptimizer should try when synthesizing an instruction.
 We do this by calling:
 ```racket
 (define-arg-type <operand-type> (lambda (config) <a list of values>))